os-cau/cau-repl/docs/repl.md

 > `Boolean retrysuccess = false` - When resuming a job, enable to also retry inputs that were successful.
 >
 > `ThreadFactory threadfactory` - Use a custom ThreadFactory to spawn the worker threads.
 If unspecified, the
 > system default is used.
+Note that cau-repl will always prepend its own prefix to the name of the threads that your
+> factory supplies.
 >
 > **Returns** the [ReplJob](apidocs/de/uni_kiel/rz/fdr/repl/REPLJob.html) that was created.